An area is subdivided into regions.

 A header is a small horizontal strip with a lighter gray background, which sits either at the top or bottom of the area.
 All editors have a header acting as a container for menus and commonly used tools.
 Menus and buttons will change with the editor type and the selected object and mode.

-The Tool Shelf by default on the left side contains the tool settings.
-T toggles the visibility of Tool Shelf Region.
+The Tool bar (on the left side of editor area) contains the tool settings.
+T toggles the visibility of Tool bar.

-The Properties Region is by default on the right side.
-It contains Panels with settings of objects within the editor and the editor itself.
-N toggles the visibility of Properties Region.
+The Side bar (on the right side of editor area) contains Panels with settings of objects within the editor and the editor itself.
+N toggles the visibility of Side bar.

 A region can be scrolled vertically and/or horizontally by dragging it with the MMB.
 If the region has no zoom level, it can be scrolled by using the Wheel, while the mouse hovers over it.